qownnotes/scripts/taskwarrior/README.md

 * project names should be formatted as headers, and may be nested
 * the tasks are taken only from the unordered list items - lines that are starting with asterisk (*) or minus sign (-)
+* tags for the tasks may be added by specifying `+taskname` at the end of the note.
+You may do that multiple times.
 * any other content will be skipped - any additional comments or empty lines do not matter during the parsing process.

 ### Example